DatabayAG/his_in_one_proxy/README.md

 			// 3 = Parallel group scenario 4, ie. a course with groups for every group lecturer Use "php cmd.php cm" to get the course Mapping Id from your HIS installation },
+	"Database" : { //Can be used instead of the file based queue, see queue_type and the local ECS implementation "host" : "",
+	        "dbname" : "",
+	        "user" : "",
+	        "pass" : "",
+	},
+	"queue_type"             : "file_based/db_based",
 	"path_to_queue"          : "Path to queue from his_in_one_proxy",
 	"path_to_log"            : "Path to logfile from his_in_one_proxy",
 	"keep_elements_in_queue" : "Keep elements in queue and do not delete them (true/false)",